 The Regulatory Flexibility Act, 5 U.S.C.
 601 et seq.
 (RFA), requires government agencies to assess the expected economic impact of the various regulatory alternatives on small entities, including small businesses, small organizations, and small governmental jurisdictions; and to determine ways to minimize adverse impacts.
-The assessment is done via the preparation of an Initial Regulatory Flexibility Analyses (IRFA) and Final Regulatory Flexibility Analysis (FRFA)
+The assessment is done via the preparation of an

-for each proposed and final rule, respectively.
+Initial Regulatory Flexibility Analyses (IRFA) and Final Regulatory Flexibility Analysis (FRFA) for each proposed and final rule, respectively.
 Under the RFA, an agency does not need to conduct an IRFA or FRFA if a certification can be made that the proposed rule, if adopted, will not have a significant adverse economic impact on a substantial number of small entities.

 The proposed rule is not expected to have a significant economic impact on a substantial number of small entities, either through a significant loss in revenue, or in expenses incurred.
 The proposed rule would apply to the following categories of small entities: commercial fishing vessels and recreational charter fishing vessels.
-NMFS believes that almost all businesses operating as charter and commercial fishing vessels in the Territories and in Hawaii would be considered small entities, with annual revenues below \$7 million and \$4 million respectively.
-The proposed rule would potentially apply to hundreds of vessels, regardless of gear type and size, many of which are primarily non-commercial fishing vessels that occasionally sell fish or take clients out on charter fishing activities relative to the status quo largely because of the low expected number of trips.
+NMFS believes that almost all businesses operating as charter and commercial fishing vessels in the territories and in Hawaii would be considered small entities, with annual revenues below \$7 million and \$4 million respectively.
+The proposed rule would potentially apply to hundreds of vessels, regardless of gear type and size, many of which are primarily non-commercial fishing vessels that occasionally sell fish or take clients out on charter fishing trips.
+However, the rule will likely have little effect on overall commercial fishing and charter fishing activities relative to the status quo largely because of the low expected number of trips.
 NMFS has determined that the draft proposed rules would not have a significant adverse economic impact on a substantial number of small entities.
 This action has been certified as not expected to have significant impacts to small entities.
 As a result, an initial regulatory flexibility analysis is not required and none has been prepared.